entando/entando-docs/vuepress/docs/v6.1/tutorials/customize-the-platform/app-engine/building-prepackaged-image.md

         git clone https://github.com/entando/entando-de-app

-2. On a command line, cd into the entando-sample-app you just cloned:
+2. On a command line, cd into the entando-de-app you just cloned:

         cd entando-de-app